Master of Social Work

 HK$220,800 per programme

 (Taught subject: HK$5,000 per credit; Fieldwork: HK$10,100 per credit)

 (Taught subject: HK$6,100 per credit; Fieldwork: HK$12,200 per credit)

 - This programme is offered within the Postgraduate Scheme in Applied Social Sciences.

 - Applications are considered on a rolling basis.
-Shortlisted candidates will be invited to attend an interview in one of these two time periods: (i) 7-10 January 2019, or (ii) 11-12 & 15-16 April 2019.
+Shortlisted candidates will be invited to attend an interview in one of these two time periods: (i) 7-10 January 2020, or (ii) 1-3 April 2020.
 Qualified candidates will be notified of their results via the eAdmission.
 Once all vacancies are filled, the remaining qualified applicants will be put on a waiting list.
-Applicants are advised to submit their applications as early as possible.
+Early applications are strongly encouraged.

 Aims & Characteristics